csml-rpi/Foam-Agent/README.md

 - **OpenFOAM environment not found**: Ensure you have sourced the OpenFOAM bashrc and restarted your terminal.
 - **Database not initialized**: Make sure you have run `foambench_main.py` or all scripts in `database/script/`.
-- **Missing dependencies**: After activating the environment, run `pip install -r requirements.txt` if needed.
+- **Missing dependencies**: If dependencies are missing, recreate the environment: `conda env update -n FoamAgent -f environment.yml --prune` or `conda env remove -n FoamAgent && conda env create -n FoamAgent -f environment.yml`.
 - **API key errors**: Ensure `OPENAI_API_KEY` is set in your environment.

 ## Citation